poetlifeart/poetlifeart.github.io/_posts/2025-07-13-policy-gradient-theorem.md

 While a simple time-dependent baseline \\(b_t = \frac{1}{N} \sum_{i=1}^N R_{i,t}\\) is often used to reduce variance in Monte Carlo policy gradient estimators, it does not represent a true value function \\(V(s_t) = \mathbb{E}[R_t \mid s_t]\\).
 This is because \\(b_t\\) marginalizes over all states \\(s_t\\) encountered at time \\(t\\) rather than conditioning on a specific state.
 Thus, it captures only the average return under the state visitation distribution \\(d_t(s)\\), not the expected return from a particular state \\(s_t = s\\).
 Although useful for variance reduction, this approach lacks the precision and generalization capabilities of a learned, state-dependent baseline.

-so there is enough data that we achiever epsilon under offline data.
-Now we use this policy and measure and compare the policy with supposed one which is correct at this point we do not actually have the labels so the l is theoretical